Dr. Kajal Kapur

 KEEE Support Team

-Dr. Kapur is assisted in her studies and analyses by Research Analysts with economics, engineering, science and sustainability backgrounds and experience in policy issues.
+Dr. Kapur is assisted in her studies and analyses by Research Analysts with backgrounds in economics, engineering, science, sociology, and sustainability.
+They have experience in policy issues.

-Depending on the needs of a project we assemble a team that includes Economists, Professional Engineers, Certified Energy Managers and LEED Accredited Professionals, with experience in several states.
-We identify energy and water saving opportunities in government and industrial facilities, commercial buildings and multi-family residential units.
-We independently verify savings from energy conservation measures adopted.
+Depending on project requirements, we assemble a team that includes Economists, Policy Analysts, Social Scientists, Professional Engineers, Certified Energy Managers, and LEED-accredited professionals (APs), with experience in several states.
+We conduct literature reviews and develop bibliographies, engage with stakeholders, analyze data, make policy recommendations, and write reports.
+We identify energy and water saving opportunities in government and industrial facilities, commercial buildings, and multi-family residential units.
+We independently verify the savings from energy conservation measures.